• About

 If you aren't sure what taro looks like at the grocery store, it's a root vegetable.
 You might need to search for it at an Asian or Middle Eastern supermarket.
 When I find it, I buy it all up and stick it in my freezer (similar to what I do with fresh mulukhiyah).

-In a nonstick pan on medium-high heat, add some ghee.
+In a nonstick pan on medium heat, add some ghee.
 Add the whole garlic cloves and caramelize for about 3 to 4 minutes uncovered.
 Make sure to turn the garlic over on all sides.
+Don't let the ghee get too hot.
+Otherwise, the outside of the garlic will burn, and the inside will not cook.

 taro root recipe